-2.1 Architecture
+A. Architecture

-The proposed distributed system for running participatory sensing applications consists of a high number of mobile nodes equipped with sensors, and a fixed support infrastructure.
+4Sensing is a distributed system for running participatory sensing applications consisting of a high number of mobile nodes equipped with sensors, and a fixed support infrastructure.
 A mobile node can be any mobile computing platform, typically a mobile phone, and is expected to have limited resources, in particular in terms of computing power and battery life.
-Mobile nodes are connected to a fixed infrastructure, composed by a set of nodes structured in an overlay network, that supports the more resource intensive operations, such as data processing, routing and storage.
+Mobile nodes are connected to a fixed infrastructure, composed by a set of nodes organized as an overlay network, which supports the more resource intensive operations, such as data processing, routing and storage.
 Fixed nodes can be personal computers, virtual machines running in a utility computing infrastructure, or servers hosted by independent entities.

-Applications are hosted in this hybrid environment, supported by a service middleware running in both mobile and fixed nodes.
+Applications are hosted in this hybrid environment, supported by the 4Sensing service middleware running in both mobile and fixed nodes.
 On the fixed infrastructure, an application context defines data acquisition, processing and storage requirements, while on the mobile side, contexts support the data acquisition tasks.
-Applications clients - hosted on mobile nodes or, in case of desktop or server based clients, connected directly to the fixed infrastructure - issue queries and receive result streams through the service middleware, thus supporting the interaction between user and service.
+Application clients - hosted on mobile or fixed nodes - issue queries and receive result streams through the service middleware, thus supporting the interaction between user and service.
+Figure 1 provides an illustration of the 4Sensing high-level architecture.